ML.

 In Practice

-For example, when you want to find numbers in an array without duplication and then iterate over the array, you can put all numbers into a Set and iterate over it using for...of.
-That’s it!
+For example, suppose you want to collect all unique numbers from an array and then iterate over them.
+Just put all the numbers into a Set and iterate with for...of.
+That's all there is to it!